 The National Electrical Safety Code (NESC) sets certain ground rules.
 The purpose of the NESC is to safeguard persons during the installation, operation, and/or maintenance of electrical supply and communication lines, equipment, and/or associated work practices employed by a public or private electric supply, communications, railway, or similar utility in the exercise of its function as a utility.

 Your lawyer for electrocution will tell you about deadlines for filing your electrocution lawsuit.
-It depends on the facts of each case.
+It depends on the facts of each case and if you are electrocuted at work.
 If you do not file your electrocution at work or other shock claim by the deadline, you may lose your right to recover.

-It is very important if you are electrocuted at work or elsewhere that you take action.
 Please e-mail us the case review form.
-Our evaluation is free.
+Our review is free.